 A strong gust of wind will blow loose insulation all over the attic.
 With Maine’s stiff sea breezes, I’ve seen several houses whose insulation is blown entirely to one side.
 Loose-blown insulation requires properly sealed and blocked eaves to prevent wind washing.

-Air leakage: It’s true that neither insulation is an air barrier.
-Neither cellulose (even when dense-packed) nor fiberglass meet any technical standard for an air barrier.
+It’s true that neither insulation is an air barrier.
+Neither cellulose (even when dense-packed) nor fiberglass meets any technical standard for an air barrier.
 However, cellulose will slow air flow whereas fiberglass does not.

-When dense packed into a wall cavity, cellulose prevents most air flow.
+When densely packed into a wall cavity, cellulose prevents most air flow.
 Even loose-fill cellulose slows some air movement.

 Cellulose is ground-up paper.
 Very early cellulose-style insulation was quite flammable.
 (I mean, c’mon — it’s paper.)
 During the ’70s and ’80s, cellulose couldn’t shake a bad reputation stemming from (possibly apocryphal) stories about insulation fires.